mayank-0407/GetPlaced-Main/README.md

 Welcome to Web-I, your one-stop destination for discovering exciting internship opportunities!
-Whether you are a student looking to gain real-world experience or a company seeking fresh talent in College, Web-I is the perfect platform to bridge the gap between aspirations and opportunities.
+Whether you are a student looking to gain real-world experience or a company seeking fresh talent, Web-I is the perfect platform to bridge the gap between aspirations and opportunities.

 # Overview:
 Web-I is an innovative web application designed to streamline the internship recruitment process.
 With a user-friendly interface and powerful search functionality, it connects students, graduates, and young professionals with a diverse range of internships across various industries.